 Staying cool by enjoying ice cream

-You might think this goes without saying, but being prepared for a hot day with some extra ice made in the freezer or some frozen fruit can go a long way to helping you stay cool if you’re at the point where you are so hot you feel like you can’t think straight or make any decisions.
+You might think this goes without saying, but being prepared for a hot day with some extra ice in the freezer or some frozen fruit can go a long way to helping you stay cool if you’re at the point where you are so hot you feel like you can’t think straight or make any decisions.

 Do I Need To Speak Spanish To RV In Baja, California, Mexico?